mosmz95/Polishing_Simulation_of_Boat_Hull/README.md

 ##### Trajectory planning in Rviz

-In this section, we briefly explain the procedure of joint trajetory planning.
+In this section, we briefly explain the procedure of joint trajectory planning.
 It is required to choose (i) a planning group, (ii) a start state (iii) a goal state.

 <div style="text-align:center;">
 <img src="https://github.com/mosmz95/Polishing_Simulation_of_Boat_Hull/blob/master/photos/M1.png" alt="Alt text" width="300"/>
 </div>
-In the robot-slider mechansim, two planning goups are defined, namely "arm" and "stand", the former refers to th robot movement itself, and the latter refers to the linear and rotational  movements of slider-stand.
+In the robot-slider mechanism, two planning groups are defined, namely "arm" and "stand", the former refers to the robot movement itself, and the latter refers to the linear and rotational  movements of the slider-stand.
-The start state should be recieved from the gazebo(physics engine) and the goal state should be determined by the user.
-To do so, click on the "Joints" tab, then by moving the slider, choose the desired joint poistions as a goal state.
+The start state should be received from the gazebo(physics engine) and the goal state should be determined by the user.
+To do so, click on the "Joints" tab, then by moving the slider, choose the desired joint positions as a goal state.
 <div style="text-align:center;">
 <img src="https://github.com/mosmz95/Polishing_Simulation_of_Boat_Hull/blob/master/photos/arm_joint.png" alt="Alt text" width="300"/>
 </div>
-In the next step, switch to the "Planning" tab and click on the "Planning" button to visulaize the movement from the start state to the goal state.
+In the next step, switch to the "Planning" tab and click on the "Planning" button to visualize the movement from the start state to the goal state.
 In the end, to see the movement on the gazeboo, click on the "Execute" button.